Medical Spanish Opportunities

 International Rotation and Medical Mission experiences

-In addition to courses and the graduate certificate, PA students are eligible to participate in two short-term medical mission trips to Spanish-speaking countries--the Dominican Republic and Peru--and an international clinical rotation in Belize.
+In addition to courses and the graduate certificate, PA students are eligible to participate in two short-term medical mission trips to Spanish-speaking countries--the Dominican Republic and Peru--and a potential international clinical rotation in Belize.
 These international experiences are strictly voluntary.
 Students can receive academic credits toward the graduate certificate.